Nylle/javaseq/README.md

 #### second()
 - Returns the second item in this seq.
 - Returns null if this seq has less than two items.

+#### last()
+- Returns the last item in this seq, in linear time. **Caution:** The seq will be fully realized.
+If this seq is infinite, it will run infinitely or until system resources are exhausted.
+- Returns null if this seq is empty.

 #### rest()
 - Returns a seq of the items in this seq after the first.